Time-Saving Lightroom Shortcuts for Mac & Windows

 8. Hide the panels and switch between Normal and Full-screen: Ctrl + Shift + F / Command + Shift + F

 Here’s one more of the important shortcuts and something which I find myself using quite often.
-Sometimes when you’re focused on editing your photo, the panels which help you edit it can become a great distraction.
+Sometimes when you’re focused on your monitor while editing your photo, the panels which help you edit it can become a great distraction.

 Seeing your image with clear eyes is essential for every photographer.
 You can quickly get rid of the distractions around it by hitting Ctrl + Shift + F, if you’re on Windows or Command + Shift + F if you’re using Lightroom for Mac.